-- (4) Preserve and restore shoreland vegetation and natural scenic beauty through: - a.
+- d.
+Setting the maximum height of near shore structures. - (4) Preserve and restore shoreland vegetation Reserve shore cover and natural scenic beauty through: - a.
 Restricting the removal of natural shoreland cover; - b.
 Preventing shoreline encroachment by structures; - c.
 Controlling shoreland excavation and other earth moving activities; - d.
 Regulating the use and placement of boathouses and other structures.